 Terp Network Docs

-ADR-6: zk-wasm — Custom WASM Module for Zero-Knowledge Proof Verification
+ADR-6: zk-cosmwasmvm — Custom WASM Module for Zero-Knowledge Proof Verification

 Extending the CosmWasm VM with native halo2 proof verification, enabling ZK authentication, private transaction validation, and identity verification without revealing credentials

-ADR 6: zk-wasm — Custom WASM Module for Zero-Knowledge Proof Verification
+ADR 6: zk-cosmwasmvm — Custom WASM Module for Zero-Knowledge Proof Verification

 Changelog